a13o/personal-site/_posts/2014-06-12-the-danger-of-game-options.md

 ### So Don't Have Options

-37Signals, the software development team behind Basecamp, published a book called <a title="Getting Real" href="https://basecamp.com/books/Getting%20Real.pdf" target="_blank">Getting Real</a> which covers their software design principles.
+37Signals, the software development team behind Basecamp, published a book called <a title="Getting Real" href="https://basecamp.com/books/Getting%20Real.pdf">Getting Real</a> which covers their software design principles.
 Many of them are also great game design and development advice.
 Here is a relevant section on preferences:

 > You're faced with a tough decision: how many messages do we include on each page?
 Your first inclination may be to say, "Let's